QuantEcon/lecture-source-py/source/rst/wald_friedman.rst

    parts, say part 1 and part 2, together with the application of the rule that the hypothesis be accepted if the observed sample is contained in part 2.
 Part 1 is also called the critical region.
-Since part 2 is the totality of all samples of size 2 which are not included in part 1, part 2 is uniquely determined by part 1.
+Since part 2 is the totality of all samples of size `n` which are not included in part 1, part 2 is uniquely determined by part 1.
 Thus, choosing a test procedure is equivalent to determining a critical region.